RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab3_WebAppSecurity/README.md

 Content Security Policy can prevent the client from fetching external websites and allowing only its own domain.

+XSS using iframes can be avoided by setting the `sandbox` attribute, which will add some restrictions to what the embedded website can do.
+Without it, an iframe is able to open popups, submit forms, run scripts, send requests as if it was from the same origin, etc. This same origin policy is especially useful if the CSP headers explained above are set.

 Finally, even with a XSS vulnerability, cookie theft can be avoided by marking the cookie as HTTP only, which makes it unreadable by a JS script.